-The Committee considered retaining the current three-tiered system but refining the qualifying criteria for each of the statuses.
-This idea was quickly dismissed, because it is clear based on the number of exception requests and disparate waiting list mortality rates for candidates in status 1A that the adult heart candidate pool is too diverse to be stratified effectively by so few statuses.
+The Committee considered retaining the current three-tiered system, but refining the qualifying criteria for each of the statuses.
+This idea was quickly dismissed because it is clear, based on the number of exception requests and disparate waiting list mortality rates for candidates in status 1A, that the adult heart candidate pool is too diverse to be stratified effectively by so few statuses.

 In 2012, the OPTN/UNOS Board of Directors charged the Committee to "consider replacing the heart status system with a heart allocation score."
 The Committee debated the merits of developing a heart allocation score (HAS).
-It acknowledged that a HAS may eventually be the best method for accounting for post-transplant survival and net benefit.
+It acknowledged that a HAS ultimately may be the best method for accounting for post-transplant survival and net benefit.
 However, the OPTN does not currently collect all the data necessary to develop an appropriate HAS at this time.
-Additionally, the Committee was concerned that the HAS is not a flexible solution, as gathering and evaluating data to update the score to reflect current practices and candidates takes time, and is also dependent on programming changes, which also take time.
-This would be particularly problematic for the heart transplant community, as technology is changing quickly and may affect the outcomes of subgroups of patients and invalidate the HAS.
-The Committee agreed that VAD technology in particular is evolving rapidly and may exceed the ability of a HAS to account for new devices and complications.

 Based on these considerations, the Committee ultimately opted to develop additional statuses to better stratify heart transplant candidates while prospectively collecting additional data that may be necessary for developing a heart allocation score in the future, if the Committee decides to do so.
-The Committee agreed that adding more statuses to the current system may better accommodate the speed at which technology changes, because if a patient group is suddenly doing much better or much worse, moving those patients among the statuses can be done more quickly than changing a HAS system.

 To plan for a heart allocation score, the Committee identified data that are likely to be predictive of waiting list mortality or post-transplant survival.
-These data are described in the "Will this proposal require members to submit additional data?" section below.
+These data are described in the "Will this proposal require members to submit additional data?" section below, as well as in Exhibit C.